LuisPastranaLemus/P_20250930_SterlingDraper_video_trend-/README.md

 # 🧭 Project Analysis
 In a role of a video advertising analyst at Sterling & Draper.
-The objective is to analyze historical YouTube trends using a dashboard in Tableau Public, using data from the trending_by_time table.
+The objective is to analyze historical YouTube trends using a dashboard in Tableau Public, using data from the trending_by_time.csv table.

 The dashboard allows you to: